 Dicamba harms or kills green leafy plants that are not genetically modified to withstand it.
 Farmers who plant dicamba-resistant soy or corn spray dicamba to kill weeds.
 But when that poison drifts onto neighboring properties, it kills or harms non GMO plants or even GMO plants which are not engineered to be dicamba resistant.
-(If you suspect at this point that the entire model of pesticide-based chemical farming may have a major problem growing – pun intended – you may be right.
-Runaway chemical farming methods are demonstrably killing land, animals, and people.)

-Dicamba Controversy Grows (pun intended)
+Dicamba Controversy Grows

-Monsanto’s rollout of its latest version of Dicamba is the largest in the company’s history, so the chemical giant from Missouri is fighting hard to defend its popular poison.
+Monsanto’s rollout of its latest version of Dicamba is the largest in the company’s history, so the chemical giant from Missouri is fighting hard to defend its popular product.
 Meanwhile, more and more farmers are joining the fight to ban or limit its use.
 Nationally, according to a University of Missouri report, 2,242 farmers say dicamba has damaged an estimated 3.1 million acres.

 Iowa agriculture leaders are investigating a record 258 crop damage reports from pesticides this year.
 About 100 complaints on 150,000 acres are tied to dicamba.